Sutton-at-Hone: Lathe of Sutton at Hone

 The village of Sutton at Hone is in Axstane Hundred.

 The lathe was the most westerly of the lathes into which Kent was divided.
 The former boundary of the Lathe with the rest of Kent is now, with minor deviations, the boundaries of Dartford and Sevenoaks with the rest of Kent.

 Although not formally abolished, hundreds and lathes had fallen out of use by the end of the 19th century, although the Lathe of Sutton was mentioned in the London Gazette as late as 1899.

 Transport

 Rail

 Sutton-at-Hone is served by Farningham Road railway station with Southeastern services to London Victoria via Bromley South and to Dover Priory via Chatham & Canterbury East.

 Buses

-Sutton-at-Hone is served by Arriva Kent Thameside route 414, connecting it with Dartford.
+The village is served by the Kent Country route 414 which provides hourly connections to Horton Kirby, South Darenth, Hawley and Dartford.